Select safari shoes which are suited to your specific type of safari.

 What shoes should I wear around the lodge?

-Safari-styled footwear: Our Rufiji™ Explorer Shoes (thin sole and original sole) are also made in Africa for Africa – modelled on the traditional veldskoen design.
+Safari-styled footwear: Our Rufiji™ Explorer Shoes (thin sole and original sole) and high-top Veldskoen Desert Boots are also made in Africa for Africa – modelled on the traditional veldskoen design.
 These laced suede leather shoes fit the part on safari (and are set to become some of your favourite shoes back home too).